 University students dominate the Algeria market in Quebec.
 The university sector posted nearly 120% growth year-over-year and comprised 81.2% of the market in 2019.
 The primary and secondary sector and the college sector are minor factors in the market and saw minimal growth.
 Other studies, also a bit player, added 55 students, primarily in training and vocational programs.

 While Algerian nationals typically pay full tuition in Quebec, an agreement between the Algerian and Quebec governments provides exceptions for 83 university students to pay Quebec residential fees.

 Like Algeria, Morocco has a significant French-speaking population.
 2,370 Moroccan students studied in Quebec in 2019, representing 76.9% of Moroccan holders of Canadian study permits.
-The Moroccan student population in Quebec grew 47.2% from 2018 to 2019, helped by a 4.2% uptick in student visa approval rate.
-This was the second-highest increase in student visa approval rate among the top 25 source countries for Canadian international students.
+The Moroccan student population in Quebec grew 47.2% from 2018 to 2019, helped by a 4.2% uptick in study permit approval rate.
+This was the second-highest increase in study permit approval rate among the top 25 source countries for Canadian international students.

 Morocco’s share of the Quebec market was 4.2% in 2019.